s3664099/Computer_Space_Games/readme.md

 the letter that is the exact number of numbers past the letter.
 The guesses are timed, and once you press the key the guess is recorded.
 A score is kept.

+**Asteroid Belt**
+Another guessing game.
+A number of stars are placed on the screen, and you need to guess the number of stars in a limited amount of time.
+I probably didn't need to use the inkey function though, just the timed input.
+However I'll leave it as is.

 ## Updates
 **29 October 2022**
 Created the initial folder to hold the contents on the game